Luis Korda

-Luis Antonio Peirce Byers, known as Korda (17 January 1912 – 19 December 1985), was a Cuban photographer.
+Luis Korda, born Luis Antonio Peirce Byers and also known as Korda (17 January 1912 – 19 December 1985), was a Cuban photographer.

 Biography

 The son of a North American miner and a Jamaican mother, Luis Antonio Peirce Byers was born in Manzanillo, Cuba.
 In 1956 he founded the Havana photography studio Korda Studios with Alberto Díaz Gutiérrez.
 The name of the company came from the famous Hungarian-British film directors Alexander and Zoltan Korda, and both photographers came to be known by the name: Luis was known as Korda the Elder (Luis Korda) and Alberto as Korda the Younger (Alberto Korda).
 The range of work by the company spanned fashion and traditional advertising shoots, as well as shoots for recording labels, insurance, pharmaceuticals, promotional work for Bacardi and Hatuey, car dealerships etc. Photo journalism was also part of the studio’s output, reporting, for example, on the most famous Cuban motor racing event, the Carrera from Oinar del Rio via Saua la Grande to Havanna.
 By October 1956 the two photographers had relocated their studio to apartment 2, on the first floor of a building just opposite the emerging Hotel Capri on Calle 21 (No. 15, entre N y O) in Vedado and a few weeks later they changed the name of the company to Studios Korda.